rross/temporal-java-workshop/README.md

 in the test environment and checks for a successful execution.
 Finally, the tests ensures the Workflow's return value returns the expected value.

-Run the following command from the project root to execute the unit tests:
+Run the following command from the project root (e.g. the app folder) to execute the unit tests:

 ```bash
 mvn compile test